january3/screendrawer/README.md

    opposite does not need to be true.
  * This is not inkscape or illustrator, it does not have loads of features.
  * Single keystrokes and simple shortcuts are preferred

+## Code organization

+The code is *intended* to be in a single file, `sd.py`.
+However you can't conveniently develop a 4K line script in a single file.
+So I use a hybrid
+approach:

+ * package `sd` contains most of the code - classes, utils etc.
+ * The file `sd_devel.py` is a single file that imports the `sd` package and runs the main loop.
+It is used for development.
+ * the file `make.py` compiles the package into a single script called `sd.py`